-Kickstart your business with this awesome challenge.
-By entering this competition, you go in the running to win some amazing prizes, including a life-changing share in $60,000 of seed capital start-up funding to help you accelerate your idea.
+The Kickstarter Challenge is a competition for female entrepreneurs with a new business idea.
+Kickstart your business by entering this national competition and be in the running to win some amazing prizes, including a life-changing share of $60,000 equity-free prize money to help you accelerate your business idea.

 Check out the terms and conditions to learn more.